Jump To & Jump From

 Receiving Variables Through a Jump From Action

-If you want to collect variables from the source flow, you need to specify them in the configuration for the action.
+Map important variables you want to collect from the source flow via the Expected Variables section.
 For example, in the Jump To flow we created previously, we created a variable called $DNIS and mapped it to DNIS.
 In this flow, we can add that variable as an expected input like this:

 When you save and deploy the Jump To flow, it is available to connect in the Jump From action in the source flow.
 Refer back to the section titled Connect to a Destination Flow to review these steps.